rnwood/DataVerseALM-legacy/README.md

 - source control of important configuration data
 - repeatable "single artifact" versioning, release and deployment - release once, keep the generated files for version X.Y.Z and deploy 0..N times to different environments.
 - since it's just PowerShell scripts, fully extendable.
+- downloads the needed dependencies automatically, so easy to share.

 See Microsoft documentation on the best practices this is designed to support: